andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_B_BiasedAnalysis.rst

 There are two problems with those arguments.
 First, the magnitude of the effect is just as important as detecting whether the effect is there, and biased analyses will systematically overestimate it.
 Why?
 Because small studies by definition can only detect large effects.
 The second is that if you publish a biased analysis, the reader may assume that it is an inferential analysis, even if it includes caveats about how it was done.
 If you insist on presenting them in a figure, at least don’t include error bars.

+How to Create Unbiased ROIs
+***************************

+The two most popular ways of creating unbiased ROIs are:

+1. From an atlas; or
+2. By creating a sphere centered at the coordinates reported by another study.

+AFNI and FSL each come with their own set of atlases (for SPM, you will need to download a separate toolbox first).
+To learn more about how to use each of these package's atlases, follow these links to the tutorials on :ref:`AFNI <AFNI_09_ROIAnalysis>`, :ref:`FSL <fMRI_09_ROIAnalysis>`, and :ref:`SPM <SPM_09_ROIAnalysis>`.

+A spherical ROI is creating by noting the coordinates of the peak activation reported by another study.
+Ideally, this should be a study that uses an experimental identical to the one that you use, or at least is very similar.
+In most cases, you will have to find a study that uses an experiment that at least taps into the same cognitive process that you are studying.
+Methods for creating spherical ROIs can also be found in the same links just referenced.

+A third way of creating unbiased ROIs is to use a meta-analysis map, which represents a combination of individual statistical maps reported by hundreds or thousands of studies.
+The most accessible meta-analysis generator is ``Neurosynth <neurosynth.org>``__, which allows you to generate these maps in seconds.
+For more details on how to create these maps, see :ref:`this tutorial <Appendix_E_Meta_Analysis>`.

 Other Types of Biased Analysis
 ***********